bondarukoleh/java_playground/info/maven.md

 groupId - url of your company.
-For example if it would google - it would be "com.google". artifactId - name of your project.
+For example if it would google - it would be "com.google". artifactId - name of your project. version
+Those properties are uniq identifiers for you project.

 pom.xml - file with maven settings.